UtkarshSoni98/MD/Transformation.md

 #### when_otherwise(input_sub_instruction, dataframe)
-Applies when otherwise logic on the column and creates a new column
+Similars to a if-else condition.
+Based on the given condition it will create a new column and add a new value to the column.

 * **Parameters**

-    * **input_sub_instruction** – input_sub_instruction will have case statements of SQL
+    * **input_sub_instruction** – input_sub_instruction will have the condition based on that new values are added to the new column..

-    * **dataframe** – input_sub_instruction dataframe having all the data from input_sub_instruction file
+    * **dataframe** – Dataframe in which we need to perform the transformation

 * **Returns**

-    Returns the dataframe with a new column having the when otherwise statement implemented
+    Dataframe with a new column having the when otherwise statement implemented